stevenlu0830/Project-2024W1-CPSC-210/README.md

 Viewed the number of finished assignments
 Fri Nov 29 15:49:57 PST 2024
 Sorted finished assignments in increasing order of time spent

+## Phase 4: Task 3
+If I have more time to work on the project, I wish to refactor by creating unfinished assignments, finished assignments classes that extends ListOfAsms class, and sorted finished assignments classes that extends finished assignments class.
+The reason why to do this refactoring is to improve the cohesion of the program.
+ListOfAsms class does the operations of unfinished assignments, as well as doing the operation of finished assignments and sorted finished assignments.
+This violates the single user responsibility and those lists of assignments should be separated as classes.